navikt/kafka-codelab/README.md

 Create a kafka consumer that reads the 'dice-rolls' topic and prints each received message (key and value) to console.
 * You can either create your own consumer class from scratch or base it on the example below
-* If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollConsumer)
+* If you get stuck there is a proposed solution in the solution branch

 ```@java
 public class DiceRollConsumer {